TinyCamML/Boron/README.md

 # Boron
-This repositiory contains Boron code that communicates with the OpenMV.
+This repositiory contains python code for the Boron that communicates with the OpenMV.

 The code contains 4 main sections:
       1. Setup of the Boron